 My idea of fun includes playing board games, kayaking, swimming, reading, dancing awkwardly and singing badly to loud music, or painting my next masterpiece.
 I value travel as a form of education and love learning languages, exploring new places, and meeting people.

 I graduated with a bachelor’s in Spanish language and literature from Haverford College and a master's in Teaching English to Speakers of Other Languages from Teachers College, Columbia University.
 I've taken writing courses from many awesome people at Catapult and elsewhere.

 If you’d like to request me as a speaker—I'm super talented—you can do so through The Stability Network, where I present about my own mental health struggles to empower others and inspire hope, or by contacting me directly.
-I've also volunteered as a speaker for AFSP and for NAMI, the largest mental health organization in the U.S., and have consulted for the Mount Sinai Suicide Research and Prevention Lab.
+I've also spoken at events for AFSP and for NAMI, the largest mental health organization in the U.S., and have consulted for the Mount Sinai Suicide Research and Prevention Lab.
 Most recently, I performed at Ancram Opera House's Real People Real Stories in the Hudson Valley.